Universal-Connect-Project/ucw-app/README.md

 You do not need a docker login to pull the UCW docker images, but if you have stale tokens, docker will try to use them, thus resulting in the error.
 To fix this, you will need to run `docker logout` from your terminal, prior to running `docker compose up`

-## Getting Started (development)

-1. Clone the `ucw-app` repo
-1. Run `npm ci` from the root directory
-1. Run `cp ./.env.example ./.env`
-1. Run `cp ./apps/server/.env.example ./apps/server/.env`
-1. Run `cp ./apps/server/cachedDefaults/preferences.example.json ./apps/server/cachedDefaults/preferences.json` and modify the preferences
-1. Follow [Initial Setup](#initial-setup) (below) for setting-up some required environment variables
-1. Install [Docker](#docker), a dependency for the institution search feature to work
-1. Finally, you can run the docker containers, or just run via node.
-   1. For docker: `docker compose up`
-   1. For node: `npm run dev`

-## Preferences and Aggregator Credentials

-The preferences file (`./apps/server/cachedDefaults/preferences.json`) handles the institution search feature.
-For any providers listed in the section labeled `supportedProviders`, you must provide credentials for each of these providers in the `./.env` file.

-## Sensitive information

-Please remember that secrets are passed through environment variables instead of hardcoded in the code files.
-Do not put any credentials in any of the code files.
-If you do so, it could get committed and leaked to the public.
-**Use the provided `.env` files.**

 ## Docker

 If you want to run the provided docker containers, docker is required to be installed on your local development system.